Tutorial: Generating QR codes

 Click the 'Safe for kids' switch if this is important to you.

-Under the 'Application' heading, make sure the application you created is selected.
+Under the 'Application' heading, make sure the app you created is selected.

 Click 'Copy link', then copy the URL shown in the dialog that appears.
 This is the URL that will be 'written' to the QR code.